oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_budget_alert_rule_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The threshold for triggering the alert.
-If thresholdType is PERCENTAGE, the maximum value is 10000.</div>
+If the thresholdType is PERCENTAGE, the maximum value is 10000.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">10</div>